catalyst/moodle-tool_securityquestions/README.md

 **Questions Required for Verification:** This control is the minimum number of questions that users must answer when they attempt to perform security related account actions, such as changing or recovering a password.
 Users must answer these questions correctly in the same session.
 E.g. users will be presented with *n* security questions that they have provided responses to.
 They must answer both correctly on the same page, and submit at the same time, to proceed to account security controls.
 If a user fails the security questions, they will be presented with another set of questions, until they succeed, or fail 3 times, at which point they will be unable to perform any account based actions that require higher security verification.
 Users most contact an Administrator to unlock their questions.

+**Question Duration** When users are presented with questions that need to be answered for verification, they will be active for a certain period of time.
+This control specifies the duration of the active period.
+When a user first visits a page that requires verification, the questions will be generated, and presented to the user.
+This is the start point of the period.
+If users reload the page, or visit other pages that require verification, they will be presented the same question, until the end of the period.
+Once the period has passed, and a user visits a page that requires verification, they will be presented with fresh questions.

+**Injection Points for Security Questions** This control allows administrators to set all of the forms that they wish the security questions plugin to inject into.
+These forms will require answering of security questions before the form can validate, and the action can be completed.
+Without any forms being selected here, the plugin will not inject into any points, and will not be enabled, so it is critical that desired forms are selected here.

 Modify Security Questions
 -------------------------
 This page allows an admin to set the security questions for use in the Moodle instance.
 Entering a question at the top, and clicking Submit Question, will add this questions to the active question pool.
 Questions by default start not deprecated, until the questions are manually deprecated by an Admin.
 The plugin will not be enabled until the number of active security questions is equal to or higher than the number set in the 'Minimum number of active security questions' security control.